 Administration 2

 Eligibility Requirements 2

 Benefits

-Enrollee Premiums 10
+Enrollee Premiums

-Prepaid Minnesota Care
+Prepaid MinnesotaCare 13

-Funding and Expenditures 12
+Funding and Expenditures

 Recipient Profile

-Application Procedure 14
+Application Procedure

-This publication can be made available in alternative formats upon request.
-Please call 651-296-6753 (voice); or the Minnesota State Relay Service at 1-800-627-3529 (TTY) for assistance.
+Copies of this publication may be obtained by calling 651-296-6753.
+This document can be made available in alternative formats for people with disabilities by calling 651-296-6753 or the Minnesota State Relay Service at 711 or 1-800-627-3529 (TTY).
 Many House Research Department publications are also available on the Internet at: www.house.mn/hrd/hrd.htm.